lenisrl/Pomodoro/README.md

 <img src="icon.png" width="100" height="100">

-Pomodoro Timer est une application web simple pour la gestion du temps basée sur la technique Pomodoro.
-Elle vous aide à rester concentré sur vos tâches en alternant entre des périodes de travail et de pause.

-## Installation

-Ouvrez le fichier `index.html` dans votre navigateur web.
+Pomodoro Timer is a simple web application for time management based on the Pomodoro technique.
+It helps you stay focused on your tasks by alternating between periods of work and breaks.

-## Utilisation
+## Usage

-- Le temps de travail par défaut est de 25 minutes, mais vous pouvez le régler à l'aide du curseur.
+- Open the file `index.html` in your web browser.

+- The default working time is 25 minutes, but you can adjust it using the slider.

-- Le temps de pause par défaut est de 5 minutes, réglable également via le curseur.
+- The default pause time is 5 minutes, also adjustable via the slider.

-- Cliquez sur le bouton "Démarrer" pour commencer le minutage.

-- Pendant le travail, l'arrière-plan sera rouge.

-- Pendant la pause, l'arrière-plan deviendra vert.

-- Vous pouvez réinitialiser le minutage en cliquant sur le bouton "Réinitialiser".
+- Click the "Start" button to begin timing.

+- While working, the background will be red.

+- When paused, the background will turn green.

+- You can reset the timer by clicking on the "Reset" button.

-## Aperçu
+## Preview

 ![Pomodoro Timer](screenshot.png)

-## Technologies utilisées
+## Technologies used

 - HTML
 - CSS
 - JavaScript

-## Remerciements
+## Acknowledgements

-Je tiens à exprimer ma sincère gratitude envers les personnes suivantes pour leur précieuse contribution et leur soutien à ce projet :

-- **Mr. Vallot** : Mon professeur, pour ses enseignements et ses conseils tout au long du développement de cette application.
+I would like to express my sincere gratitude to the following people for their valuable contribution and support of this project:

+- **Mr. Vallot**: My teacher, for his teaching and advice throughout the development of this application.

-- **Tom Leblais et Hugo Sefrioui** : Mes collègues, pour leur collaboration et leurs idées.
+- **Tom Leblais and Hugo Sefrioui**: My colleagues, for their collaboration and ideas.